rancher/docs/content/rancher/v2.5/en/installation/install-rancher-on-k8s/_index.md

 {{% tab "Certificates from Files" %}}
 In this option, Kubernetes secrets are created from your own certificates for Rancher to use.

-When you run this command, the `hostname` option must match the `Common Name` or a `Subject Alternative Names` entry in the server certificate or the Ingress controller will fail to configure correctly.
+When you run this command, the `hostname` option must match the `Common Name` or a `Subject Alternative Names` entry in the server certificate, or the Ingress controller will fail to configure correctly.

 Although an entry in the `Subject Alternative Names` is technically required, having a matching `Common Name` maximizes compatibility with older browsers and applications.

 > If you want to check if your certificates are correct, see [How do I check Common Name and Subject Alternative Names in my server certificate?]({{<baseurl>}}/rancher/v2.5/en/faq/technical/#how-do-i-check-common-name-and-subject-alternative-names-in-my-server-certificate)

-- Set the `hostname`.
+- Set `hostname` as appropriate for your certificate, as described above.
+- Set `replicas` to the number of replicas to use for the Rancher Deployment.
+This defaults to 3; if you have less than 3 nodes in your cluster you should reduce it accordingly.
 - Set `ingress.tls.source` to `secret`.
+- To install a specific Rancher version, use the `--version` flag, example: `--version 2.3.6`.
 - If you are installing an alpha version, Helm requires adding the `--devel` option to the command.

 ```
 helm install rancher rancher-<CHART_REPO>/rancher \
   --namespace cattle-system \
   --set hostname=rancher.my.org \
+  --set replicas=3 \
   --set ingress.tls.source=secret
 ```